fsharp/fslang-design/RFCs/FS-1048-ce-builder-map.md

     )
 ```

-This should be able to  `MapReturn` construct for both of these, with a little rearranging:
+This should be able to use the `MapReturn` construct for *both* of these, with a little rearranging:

 ```fsharp
 builder.Combine(builder.Map(fun x -> f x),